TAX AND PENSIONS

 Self Assessment is how you report your income to HMRC and calculate any tax you owe.
 Here’s how Self Assessment works if you’re a sole trader and self-employed.

-1. Register - if you’re a sole trader, you need to let HMRC know as soon as you can.
+• Register - if you’re a sole trader, you need to let HMRC know as soon as you can by registering as a sole trader or self-employed.
 They’ll send you a Unique Taxpayer Reference (UTR) once you’re registered.

 Who needs to file a Self Assessment tax return?

-You will need to do a Self Assessment tax return and declare your income if:
+Sole traders and the self-employed need to do a Self Assessment tax return and declare their income if:

 • You earned more than £1,000 from self-employment during the tax year